-On April 27, baseball fans around the country honor one of baseball’s all-time greatest players.
-It’s National Babe Ruth Day.
+On April 27, baseball fans worldwide honor one of baseball’s all-time greatest players on National Babe Ruth Day.

 Babe Ruth’s baseball career started as a pitcher for the Boston Red Sox.
 He became a full-time right-fielder when the New York Yankees bought his contract in 1919.
 Being one of the league’s most prolific hitters, he helped the Yankees win seven pennants and four World Series titles.

-Ruth set career records, in his time, for home runs, slugging percentage, runs batted in, and on-base plus slugging.
+Ruth set career records during his career for home runs, slugging percentage, runs batted in, and on-base plus slugging.
 In 1927, he was the very first player to hit 60 home runs in one season.

 Following a short stint with the Boston Braves, Ruth retired in 1935.
-In 1936, he became one of the first five players to be elected into the National Baseball Hall of Fame.
+In 1936, the National Baseball Hall of Fame elected Ruth as one of the first five players to be inducted into the Hall.

 In 1946, after experiencing severe eye pain and difficulty swallowing, Babe Ruth was diagnosed with cancer.
-On April 27, 1947, he was able to attend the proclaimed Babe Ruth Day and spoke briefly to a crowd of almost 60,000 people at Yankee Stadium.
+A year later on April 27, Ruth attended the newly proclaimed Babe Ruth Day and spoke briefly to a crowd of almost 60,000 people at Yankee Stadium.